slarmoo/.github/profile/simon/simonReact/simonReact.md

   ```sh
   ./deployReact.sh -k ~/keys/production.pem -h yourdomain.click -s simon
   ```

-  ⚠ **NOTE** - The deployment script for this project is different than pervious deployment scripts since it includes the bundling of your React application.

 - Update your `startup` repository notes.md with what you learned.
 - Make sure your project is visible from your production environment (e.g. https://simon.yourdomain.click).